chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

   - The use of **equal weights** for inputs that describe the state of **interchangeable objects**.
   - Use of a **`LSTM`**, as an alternative to a **DQN with stacked observations**.
 (Findings from _(Jansson & Grönberg, 2017)_).
 - Additional notes:
-  - The main benefits of the combination seems to be about **avoiding over conservative behaviours** while improving the **"sampling-efficient"** of the model-free RL approach.
+  - The main benefits of the combination seem to be about **avoiding over conservative behaviours** while improving the **"sampling-efficient"** of the model-free RL approach.
-    - Such approachs looks to be particularly relevant (in term of _success rate_ and _collision-to-timeout ratio_ [`CTR`]) for complex scenarios, e.g. `2`-crossing scenarios.
+    - Such approach looks to be particularly relevant (in term of _success rate_ and _collision-to-timeout ratio_ [`CTR`]) for complex scenarios, e.g. `2`-crossing scenarios.
     - For simple cases, the performance stays close to the baseline.
   - The reliance (_and the burden_) on an appropriate **parametrisation** inherent to rule-based has not disappeared and the **generalisation seems limited**:
     - _"Since MPC uses_ **_predefined models_** _, e.g. vehicle models and other obstacle prediction models, the_ **_performance relies on their accuracy and assumptions_** _."_